10 Fascinating Facts About Maya Angelou

 She was a three-time Grammy winner

 Angelou won three Grammys in her lifetime: the first one was for a poem she wrote and recited at President Bill Clinton’s inauguration in 1993.
 She was the first Black poet to present at a presidential inauguration.
-It was called “On The Pulse of Morning” and won the Best Spoken Word award.
+Titled “On The Pulse of Morning,” it won the Best Spoken Word award.
 She continued on to win two more, in 1996 for Best Spoken Word Album, and again in 2003.

 Her friend Martin Luther King, Jr. died on her birthday